AVOID THE BUMMER LIFE

 And not in my buddy’s truck.

-Sure, when we were bombing down that one hill on day two and hit some of the roughest washboard on this side of the Cascades, the little guy jumped out my bag and bounced his way to freedom.
+Sure, when we were bombing down that one hill on Day 2 and hit some of the roughest washboard this side of the Cascades, the little guy musta jumped out my bag and bounced his way to freedom.
 I immediately began looking for a replacement, but it hurt to think about paying for a brand-new one… even though, it’s invaluable.

 I gave it a week.
 Then two.
 Occasionally looking through the local Craiglist for postings of a found, or even recognizable for sale, inReach.
-But nothing.
+Nada.

 Well fuck me if just a few hours ago I didn’t go looking for a usb power brick when there it was.
 Sitting right in the drawer where it shouldn’t be, but I can see how it seemed logical at the time in my post-ride haze.